n3ih7/Oz-Property-Bids/README.md

-## Image with different storage method
+## Image with different storage methods

 There are two database are used for test. db.sqlite stores the image information as their path, not the image itself.